 NATO’s first major land expeditionary operation took place in Bosnia and Herzegovina as a result of the 1995 Dayton Peace Accords.
 The NATO force generation process, which is still in use today, was developed during the NATO-led operations in Bosnia and Herzegovina, and later in Kosovo.

 While the core procedures for contributing troops and equipment remain the same, the force generation process has been refined to reflect changes in the types of operations and missions that NATO conducts.

-For example, the Provincial Reconstruction Teams (PRTs) established in Afghanistan under the NATO-led ISAF operation, were comprised of a unique combination of military and civilian personnel who worked to extend the authority of the central Afghan government in remote areas, and to facilitate development and reconstruction.
+For example, the Provincial Reconstruction Teams (PRTs) established in Afghanistan under the NATO-led ISAF operation were comprised of a unique combination of military and civilian personnel who worked to extend the authority of the central Afghan government in remote areas, and to facilitate development and reconstruction.
 NATO was involved in generating forces for the military component of a PRT, while it was the responsibility of the contributing country to staff the civilian components.
 As a result, PRTs were a hybrid of personnel who fell under either NATO or national chains of command.
-Although PRTs were gradually phased out by end 2014 in agreement with the Afghan authorities, they illustrate the need for great flexibility in force generation processes in order to achieve operational objectives.
+Although PRTs were gradually phased out by the end of 2014 in agreement with the Afghan authorities, they illustrated the need for flexibility in force generation processes in order to achieve operational objectives.